Editorial Nuggets #17 – Jordan

 Why Officine Générale?

-Why this room?
+Why this piece?

-fatigue pants green bag camouflage shirt chambray jacket work
+fatigue pants green camouflage bag chambray shirt work jacket

 A little shimmering zoom.